How to Get a Job in the Cannabis Production Industry | Cannabis Training

 Cannabis is a booming industry here in Canada, filled with many passionate people working to develop and expand a nascent sector.
 Even with thousands of jobs posted on Indeed, job seekers still have difficulty getting their foot in the door.

 For every entry-level cannabis role posted, hundreds of applications are received daily.
 So how do you set yourself apart from all the other applicants?

 Having the right attitude, a strong focus on teamwork, and attention to detail are critical factors for success in the cannabis production industry.

 It’s important to know what you want out of your career and to research the available licensed producers.
 Producers can be licensed to do more than grow cannabis.
 They process the plant for general consumption in various forms such as concentrates, edibles and pre-rolls.
 They are also responsible for the safe and careful packaging of the end product.

 When considering producers in your area, it is also important to determine how accessible the company is for your commute.
 Employers are often outside of the city centers and may not always be accessible by public transportation.

-Did you know that some Licensed producers don’t grow Cannabis at all?
+Did you know that some Licensed Producers (LPs) don’t grow cannabis at all?